 In the search for diversity and inclusiveness, many boards may focus on qualities such as race, religion, gender, or sexual orientation.
 Not as many think about age—age as in younger than 30, or even younger than 10.
 It’s a concept Alexis Marion knows quite well.

-A program assistant and junior board advisor at the Frieda C. Fox Family Foundation and a 2013 Exponent Philanthropy Next Gen Fellow, Marion has long thought young adults and children can and should have a voice in the foundation boardroom:
+A program assistant and junior board advisor at the Frieda C. Fox Family Foundation, Marion has long thought young adults and children can and should have a voice in the foundation boardroom:

 My parents always thought children should be encouraged and allowed to do what they can, no matter their age.
 About 14 years ago, and about a year after the foundation was started, one of my siblings asked at one of our family gatherings if children could be on the foundation’s board, especially since the Fox Foundation is dedicated to maximizing the potential of children and youth.
 It was decided that it would make a lot of sense to have those as young as 8 on the board.
 One reason is because children, especially the current generation, are better able to embrace diversity.
 They do so because they know it so well in today’s world.